 You would usually want to arrange other insurances - for example, to cover contents, and employers' liability insurance.
 Even where the landlord arranges building insurance, you may want to ensure that your own insurance includes cover for any losses from business interruption caused by problems with the building.

 The landlord will usually also insure against loss of rent and, again, will pass on the cost.
 This means that if the premises are damaged and you are unable to use them, you will not have to pay rent until the damage is repaired.

-7. What is the situation if the premises are currently occupied?
+7. What is the situation if the premises I want to lease are currently occupied?